Medical Lab Technology

-Medical Laboratory Technicians (MLT’s) are vital healthcare detectives, uncovering and providing laboratory information from laboratory analyses that assist physicians in patient diagnosis and treatments, as well as in disease monitoring or prevention (maintenance of health).
+Medical Laboratory Technicians (MLT’s) are vital healthcare detectives, uncovering and providing laboratory information from laboratory analysis that assist physicians in patient diagnosis and treatments, as well as in disease monitoring or prevention (maintenance of health).
 MLTs use sophisticated biomedical instrumentation and technology, computers, and methods requiring manual dexterity to perform laboratory testing on blood and body fluids.
 Laboratory testing encompasses such disciplines as clinical chemistry, hematology, immunology, immunohematology (blood bank), and microbiology.
 Accurate laboratory data is needed to aid in detecting cancer, heart attacks, diabetes, infectious mononucleosis, and identification of bacteria or viruses that cause infections, match blood for transfusions, as well as in detecting drugs of abuse.

 The role of the MLT requires an understanding of scientific principles and theories, the ability to perform a wide variety of laboratory procedures with accuracy, the ability to analyze data for accuracy and the ability to detect and correct problems.
 In addition, MLTs consult with other members of the healthcare team.
 Medical laboratory technicians have an associate degree in Medical Laboratory Technology.

-Articulation to medical Laboratory Science BS Degree
+Articulation to Medical Laboratory Science BS Degree

 Articulation in education refers to any arrangement used by colleges and universities to coordinate the curriculum of their program that will facilitate the transfer of credits so that students can move from one level to another and decrease the time needed to earn the next level of degree.

-There are many articulated programs across the nation which offer opportunities to individuals with an Associate Degree in Medical Laboratory Technology to complete their BS degrees and become certified as a Medical Laboratory Scientist (MSL/MT).
+There are many programs across the nation which offer opportunities to individuals with an Associate Degree in Medical Laboratory Technology to complete their BS degrees and become certified as a Medical Laboratory Scientist (MSL/MT).
 These programs are either on campus programs or have online offerings.
 In many programs the MLT graduate can work in the field of laboratory medicine while working on the BS degree.

 Step 1: Admission to Navarro College